-Mr. Page received a grant of 5.676.946 restricted stock units which are fully vested upon grant.
-In addition.
-Mr. Page received a grant of 7,096,183 restricted stock units, 2,838,473 of which are subject to service-based vesting (the "Service-Based RSUs") and 4,257,710 of which are subject to performance-based vesting (the "Performance-Based RSUs").
-The Service-Based RSUs vest in equal installments on each of January 1, 2022.
-January 1, 2023, January 1, 2024 and January 1, 2025, subject to Mr. Page's continuous service on the applicable vesting date; provided, that if Mr. Page's employment is terminated by the Company without "cause," by Mr. Page for "good reason" (as such terms are defined in Mr. Page's employment agreement with the Company) or due to his death or permanent disability, all unvested Service-Based RSUs will vest in full.
+Mr. Page received a grant of 5,676,946 restricted stock units which are fully vested upon grant.
+In addition, Mr. Page received a grant of 7,096,183 restricted stock units, 2,838,473 of which are subject to service-based vesting (the "Service-Based RSUs") and 4,257,710 of which are subject to performance-based vesting (the "Performance-Based RSUs").
+The Service-Based RSUs vest in equal installments on each of January 1, 2022, January 1, 2023, January 1, 2024 and January 1, 2025, subject to Mr. Page's continuous service on the applicable vesting date; provided, that if Mr. Page's employment is terminated by the Company without "cause," by Mr. Page for "good reason" (as such terms are defined in Mr. Page's employment agreement with the Company) or due to his death or permanent disability, all unvested Service-Based RSUs will vest in full.
 In addition, in the event of a "change in control" (as defined in the Incentive Award Plan), any unvested Service-Based RSUs will vest subject to Mr. Page's continuous service to the Company through such change in control.
 One-third of the Performance-Based RSUs will vest upon the Company achieving a market capitalization equal to or exceeding \$5 billion, \$7.5 billion and \$10 billion, in each case over a 30-day lookback period and subject to Mr. Page's continuous service through the end of the applicable 30-day period.
-In addition, if the \$10 billion market capitalization milestone is achieved and Mr.Page remains in continuous service through such achievement, any then-unvested Service-Based RSUs will vest.
-In the event of a change in control and Mr.Page's continuous service through such change in control, the per share price (plus the per share value of any other consideration) received by the Company's stockholders in such change in control will be used to determine whether any of the market capitalization milestones are achieved (without regard to the 30-day lookback period).
-Any Performance-Based RSUs that do not vest prior to Mr. Page's termination of service or, if earlier, in connection with a change in control will be forfeited for no consideration.
+In addition, if the \$10 billion market capitalization milestone is achieved and Mr. Page remains in continuous service through such change in control, the per share price (plus the per share value of any other consideration) received by the Company's stockholders in such change in control, the per share price (plus the per share value of any other consideration) received by the Company's stockholders in such change in control will be used to determine whether any of the market capitalization milestones are achieved (without regard to the 30-day lookback period).
+Any Performance-Based RSUs that do not vest prior to Mr. Page's termination of service or, if earlier,